Reading Time: 5 minutes 30 seconds

 Another effective strategy to improve vertical jump height and power is to build the muscles used in this exercise.
 The stronger they are, the more explosiveness they’ll deliver.
 Which resistance training movements offer this effect?

-• Depth jump, performed by jumping off one box then immediately jumping on another, both of which are at the same jump height
+Depth jump, performed by jumping off one box and then immediately jumping on another, both of which are at the same jump height

-• Rebounding box jumps, which adds some cardio to the workout because it requires that you repeatedly jump on and off the box in quick succession
+Rebounding box jumps, which add some cardio to the workout because they require that you repeatedly jump on and off the box in quick succession

 These box jump variations are a great way to change up your athlete's routine.
 Some require more strength and stamina to complete, so they should be reserved for clients with a higher fitness level.
 The broad jump and rebounding box jumps are two that fall into this category.